Techman

 Techman Robot Inc., formerly a business division of Quanta Storage Inc., is an independent company under Quanta Computer established in 2015.
-The company is most recognized for its cobot with a built-in vision system – the TM Robot series, which previously won the COMPUTEX D&I Gold Award.
+The company is most recognized for its cobot with a built-in vision system: the TM Robot series.
+This robot series previously won the COMPUTEX D&I Gold Award.
 Techman Robot Inc. is also among the first companies to receive the TARS certification.

 Techman Robot Inc. is headquartered in Taiwan and has overseas branches in Shanghai, Shenzhen, Chongqing, Busan, and Alblasserdam.
 The company also partners with distributors in the United States, Europe, China, Japan, South Korea, and Southeast Asia.

 Overview

 According to Nikkei Asia they are "a leader in the field of collaborative robots."

 Founded as a subsidiary of Quanta in 2016 Techman is based in Taoyuan's Hwa Ya Technology Park.
 Quanta head Barry Lam has a mobile Techman robot in his office which serves refreshments to guests.

 History

 Techman Robot Inc., a former business division of Quanta Storage Inc. (TWSE 6188), was founded as an independent subsidiary in 2015.